ByteHeathen/libsip/Readme.md

 # libsip

- **WARNING**: In A few weeks when i have more time, this crate will be moved and renamed to nirah-sip and moved into that cargo workspace.
- All versions will be yanked once the move is complete.

 libsip is a library implementation of the sip protocol as described in [rfc3261](https://tools.ietf.org/html/rfc3261). libsip intends to implement parsing the entire SIP Protocol, but will only provide helpers for certain